No matter who is in the driver’s seat, Siegel likes to punch the accelerator.

 “We got on them as quick as we could, and that’s what we want to do every week,” Wyant said.
 “We don’t want to give people time to breathe.”

 It marked Lincoln County’s 10th straight loss to a Murfreesboro school since 2008.
+The Falcons had only 140 yards.

 A week earlier, Siegel scored on the game’s first play on an 80-yard pass from Stockstill to Tae Martin.
-Friday’s game followed that frenetic pace, as each of the Stars’ first six scoring drives lasted only six plays or fewer.
+Friday’s game followed that frenetic pace, as each of the Stars’ first six scoring drives lasted only six plays or less.

 Harding broke loose for a 68-yard score on the second play from scrimmage.